R3n1er/my-devapp-setup/mysetup.md

 I use it as my primary Text Editor https://code.visualstudio.com/download
 2. ATOM
 Sometimes i want to use anoter editor, so i use ATOM https://atom.io/
 3. HomeBrew
-Y
-ou need to install brew to install other packages https://brew.sh/index_fr
+You need to install brew to install other packages https://brew.sh/index_fr
 4. Terminal - iTerm2

 Just because we need antother terminal to work :-)